cehteh/onsen/README.md

 trait which does this calculations.
 Memory allocation happens only when necessary, creating a pool is a cheap operation.

+# Box and Rc

+Onsen comes with its own Box and Rc implementations that wrap the underlying Pool in a safe way.

 # Slots and safety